iamanonymous419/marketverse-gitops/iac/README.md

 - Jenkins CI/CD pipelines with dedicated worker nodes
 - A scalable Kubernetes cluster on AWS EKS
 - GitOps-based deployment with ArgoCD
+- Secure secrets management with HashiCorp Vault
 - Comprehensive monitoring with Prometheus and Grafana
 - Metrics Server for resource monitoring and HPA support
 - LoadBalancer exposure for monitoring and management tools

 This infrastructure follows DevOps best practices and provides a solid foundation for deploying, managing, and monitoring your applications at scale.
-The modular approach allows for easy maintenance and future extensions.
+The modular approach allows for easy maintenance and future extensions, while Vault ensures your sensitive data remains secure throughout the deployment pipeline.

 When you're done with the infrastructure, you can follow the cleanup steps to ensure all resources are properly deleted to avoid unexpected AWS charges.

 For any issues or questions, please refer to the individual tool documentation or open an issue in the repository.

----

 ## **Author**

 **Anonymous**
 📧 Email: [anonymous292009@gmail.com](mailto:anonymous292009@gmail.com)
 🔗 GitHub: [https://github.com/iamanonymous419](https://github.com/iamanonymous419)

----